 Are you facing image upload issues on your WordPress website?

 For most beginners, image upload errors can be quite confusing because they can appear without you doing anything different.

-Failure to upload images is one of the most common image issues in WordPress.
+In fact, failure to upload images is one of the most common image issues in WordPress.
 Luckily, it is quite easy to fix, and you can do it yourself.

-What Causes The Image Upload Issue in WordPress
+What Causes the Image Upload Issue in WordPress?

 The image upload issue in WordPress is typically caused by incorrect file permissions.
 Your WordPress files are stored on your web hosting server and need specific file and directory permissions to work.